gauravkunwar/library-management/README.md

 Has/Uses:
 1. Simple UI
 2. Django
-3. Python 2.7
+3. Python 3

 Future changes:

-1. Use Python 3
-2. Use select2 for dropdown with search feature
+1. Use select2 for dropdown with search feature